UARKData/2021-10-05-DART-online/index.md

 - This workshop is open to the public.
 - If you are interested in attending this workshop, contact me@example.com for more information
+{% endcomment %}

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to members of DART institutions.
 </p>
-{% endcomment %}

 <hr/>